princefishthrower/react-use-please-stay/README.md

 A classic JQuery functionality which brought animated title when you left a browser tab open but weren't on the page - ported to a React hook!

+# Get Started

-Install and save this as a dependency:
+Install and save this package as a dependency:

 ```bash
 npm install --save react-use-please-stay